cloudmesh/client/_sources/quickstart.txt

 	| 47 | 8af4177f-... | albert-001 | ACTIVE | 10.0.2.37 | 152.25.6.101 | id_rsa   | fg478   | albert | kilo  |
 	+----+--------------+------------+--------+-----------+--------------+----------+---------+--------+-------+

-Next, you need to set your login key to be able to ssh to the VM.
-This will be the path to the private key (id_rsa) corresponding to the public key we uploaded to the cloud:

-.. prompt:: cm, cm>

-	     default login_key=~/.ssh/id_rsa

 Logging into the cloud is now as simple as:

 .. prompt:: cm, cm>

 	     vm login albert-001

 This should get you through to the ssh session to the VM.
-Congratulations!
-You have now learnt how to start a new VM and log into a VM.
+It will ask you for the username to login.
+If you used an ubuntu umage the username will typically be 'ubuntu', for others it may be 'root'.

-To delete a VM, you use:
+To delete a VM, you use the vm name:

 .. prompt:: cm, cm>